wash-n-dash/wash-n-dash.github.io/index.md

 Adherence to the GitHub hosting guidelines.

-Landing Page

-Washing Machines/Dryers Page

-Clone of Pages for each location

-Timers

 # Contact Us
 If you have comments or questions please contact one of the developers of the system: